supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 - Frontend SDK
 - Backend SDK
-- Core microservice that talks to a database.
+- A microservice that talks to a database (called the SuperTokens Core).

 We’ll build our own login, signup and reset password forms UI.
 Then we’ll use the supertokens-web-js SDK in the Vue app to make these forms functional by invoking the relevant functions for each action.
 These functions will interact with the SuperTokens backend.